-The THOR C{max} value was reduced to 27.6, which corresponded to an estimated 26.7% AIS 3+ chest injury risk (a similar reduction was observed using the PC Score criterion; see Table 2).
-The deflection of the THOR thorax was spread over the 2 left and upper right IRTRACC sensors, and the lower right one provided the minimum resultant deflection as in the previous test round.
-Lowering the load limit of the seat belt and the airbag pressure did not influence the peak forward displacement of the CG of the ATD head $(469.3 \pm 21.5 \text{ mm})$ compared to the one obtained in the first round $(464.8 \pm 10.8 \text{ mm})$.
+The THOR C{max} value was reduced to 27.6 that corresponded to an estimated 26.7% AIS 3+ chest injury risk (a similar reduction was observed using the PC Score criterion, Table 2).
+The deflection of the THOR thorax was spread over the two left and the upper right IRTRACC sensors, while the lower right one provided the minimum resultant deflection as in the previous test round.
+Lowering the load limit of the seat belt and the airbag pressure did not influence the peak forward displacement of the CG of the ATD head (469.3±21.5 mm) compared to the one obtained in the first round (464.8±10.8 mm).
 Similar observations were made for the upper spine and H-point locations.
 The lap belt seat force increased by 400 N, despite the greater friction coefficient of the seat surface.
-The time history plot of the shoulder belt force shown in Figure 1 illustrates that the THOR ATD response closely reflected the measurements observed in the PMHS tests in terms of peak values and also showing the 2 plateau stages between 50 and 70 ms and 90 and 110 ms. On the contrary, the prediction of the upper shoulder seat belt force given by the THOR dummy failed to reflect the phasing of the responses measured in the PMHS test in the first restraint condition.
-This can be attributed to a more detailed positioning of the subject that included the scaling relationships shown above that improved the matching loading conditions between PMHS and ATD.
+The time history plot of the shoulder belt force shown in Figure 1 illustrates that the THOR ATD response reflected closely the measurements observed in the PMHS tests in terms of peak values and also showing the two-plateau stages between 50 and 70 ms and 90 and 110 ms..
+On the contrary, the prediction of the upper shoulder seat belt force given by the THOR dummy failed to reflect the phasing of the responses measured in the PMHS test in the first restraint condition.
+This can be likely attributed to a more detailed positioning of the subject that included the scaling relationships shown above that improved the matching loading conditions between PMHS and ATD.

-In addition to the inherent intersubject variability, these changes in restraint parameters and geometry affected the injury outcome of the 3 PMHS tests.
-In this case, the reduction in airbag pressure and load limit caused an increased head forward excursion (average excursion: 495.9 mm) that was greater than that observed in the THOR dummy although the PMHSs were shorter.
-The displacement of T1 followed the same trend, but the H-point forward excursion remained within the values observed using the initial restraint conditions (average excursion: 83.4 mm), likely indicating that the increased friction of the seat surface was more effective than in the case of the THOR dummy.
-The additional restraint provided by the seat surface caused the lap seat belt forces to be around 600 N (in average) lower than those observed in the first round of PMHS tests, contrary to what had occurred with the ATD.
+In addition to the inherent inter-subject variability, these changes in restraint parameters and geometry also affected the injury outcome of the three PMHS test.
+In this case, the reduction in airbag pressure and load limit caused an increased head forward excursion (average excursion: 495.9 mm) that was greater than the one observed in the THOR dummy despite the PMHS were shorter subjects.
+The displacement of T1 followed the same trend, but the H-point forward excursion remained within the values observed using the initial restraint conditions (average excursion: 83.4 mm) likely indicating that the increased friction of the seat surface was more effective than in the case of the THOR dummy.
+The additional restraint provided by the seat surface caused the lap seat belt forces to be around 600 N (in average) lower than those observed in the first round of PMHS tests, contrary to what had happened in the ATD.
 As for the rotation of the head, the new set of restraint conditions resulted in an increased flexion rotational speed of the head compared to the initial tests.
-The major difference, however, was found in the injury outcome of the 3 subjects because PMHS 4 sustained only one rib fracture, no injury was found in the case of PMHS 5, and PMHS 6 received 4 rib fractures.
-All of these results are included in Table 2.
+The major difference however was found in the injury outcome of the three subjects as PMHS 4 sustained only one rib fracture, no injury was found in the case of PMHS 5 and PMHS 6 received four rib fractures.
+All these results are included in Table 2.